Before using the "HF-START Web Tool," please check your browser settings to enable Javascript and

 You can switch the format with the button at the top of the input field.

-**Selectable transmitting point differs between “GNSS tomography” and “GAIA model” and “IRI model” as shown
+**Selectable transmitting points differ between "GNSS tomography," "GAIA model," and "IRI model," as shown

 GNSS tomography | GAIA model | IRI model | |